 CX Loyal Hero

-The COVID-19 pandemic altered consumer behavior, possibly permanently, and shaped a world that's now more reliant on technology than ever before.
-In this new, more competitive environment, an organization's ability to foster customer loyalty will determine its future.
+The COVID-19 pandemic altered consumer behavior, possibly permanently, and shaped a world that’s now more reliant on technology than ever.
+In this new, more competitive environment, an organization’s ability to foster customer loyalty will determine its future.

-As it turns out, businesses have an excellent opportunity to win over prospects and customers in the digital world: customer experience (CX).
-By paying the right attention to the right details, organizations can use CX to charm prospects, improve satisfaction scores and retain existing customers.
-When businesses focus on exceeding expectations at every step of the journey, they build loyalty.
+As it turns out, businesses can win over prospects and customers in the digital world through differentiated customer experience (CX).
+Organizations can use CX to charm prospects, improve satisfaction scores, and retain existing customers by paying attention to the right details.
+When businesses focus on exceeding expectations at every journey step, they build loyalty.

 That's because customer experience drives over two-thirds of customer loyalty, outperforming price and brand combined, finds Gartner.
 The two are inextricably linked, and the tight relationship means CX is just as important as a company's services or products.

-Since the start of the pandemic, more than 75% of consumers in the U.S. have changed their shopping behavior, and the majority are shopping through digital channels.
-They're more focused on convenience, availability and value, McKinsey reports.
-This shift means companies need to think about every aspect of the customer experience, from the online shopping cart to curbside pickup and support options.
+Since the beginning of the pandemic, more than 75% of consumers in the US have changed their shopping behavior, and the majority are shopping through digital channels.
+They’re more focused on convenience, availability, and value, McKinsey reports.
+This shift means companies must consider every aspect of the customer experience, from the online shopping cart to curbside pickup and support options.

-For businesses to be successful in a post-pandemic world, it will be essential for them to adapt to digitalization, reward customer loyalty and align their marketing with the values of consumers.
-Let's take a deeper dive into each of these areas.
+For businesses to be successful in a post-pandemic world, they need to adopt digital communication channels, reward customer loyalty, and align their marketing with consumers' values.
+Let’s take a deeper dive into each of these areas.

 How to Make Happy Customers in Uncertain Times >